Working with Dates - DateTime

 ddddFull dayThursday

-hhHour with two digits11
+hhHour with 2 digits11

-HHHour with two digits 24h format23
+HHHour with 2 digits in 24h format23

-mmMinute with two digits15
+mmMinute with 2 digits15

 MMMonth11